DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

 admitted from a waiting room when your time arrives.

-It is student's responsibility to have a working setup by the time of the exam and to have gained experience with the system.
+It is the student's responsibility to have a working setup by the time of the exam and to have gained experience with the system.
 Test it with your peers.